ArctosDB/documentation-wiki/_how_to/create-a-locality.markdown

 ---
 title: Create a Locality
 layout: default_toc
-authors: Teresa J. Mayfield-Meyer, updated Michelle Koo
+authors: Teresa J. Mayfield-Meyer, Michelle Koo
 date_updated: 2024-09-07
 redirect_from:
   - /how_to/How-to-Create-a-Locality/